bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 And 20k is exactly what one Bitcoin is worth.
 So on the output side, there's 30k in total, obviously.
 So the question is, who gets the 30k and when?
-So the first condition is if Bob receives one Bitcoin on the Bitcoin blockchain and remember like I said this can be verified right
+So the first condition is if Bob receives one Bitcoin on the Bitcoin blockchain and remember like I said this can be verified right.
 The space chain is aware of what happens on the Bitcoin blockchain.
 So if this actually happened and Bob received the Bitcoin, then Alice can claim the full 30K.
 So she gets her 10K back and the 20K that was originally the price of the Bitcoin.